The OSI SAF provides comprehensive information on the ocean-atmosphere interface — requirements of both meteorology and oceanography.

 The OSI SAF wind team releases scatterometer wind software which are distributed by the NWP SAF.

 See the Product Navigator for detailed information on the OSI SAF products.

 SAF topology and architecture

-- The Sub-System 3 (SS3), under KNMI responsibility, addresses the wind products.
+- Wind subsystem, under KNMI responsibility, processes and distributes the Wind products.

 SAF user community